holepunchto/hypercore/README.md

 #### `core.on('close')`

-Emitted when then core has been fully closed.
+Emitted when the core has been fully closed.

 #### `await core.ready()`